 You Say You Want an Evolution

 The evolutionary approach to culture change focuses on keeping certain aspects of your current culture — the ones that are worth preserving — but moving toward better norms.
-That’s probably the healthiest thing to do, but it can feel like nothing’s actually changing.
+That’s probably the healthiest thing to do, but for a long time, it can feel like nothing’s actually changing.
 Although you may be expending a lot of effort, the negative behaviors keep pulling you back.

 So you may want to take a more revolutionary approach by forming two teams: a SWOT team and a SWAT team.
 The SWOT team identifies your strengths, weaknesses, opportunities and threats to emphasize the business impacts of your current cultural norms and the potential results if you were to modify or replace them.
 These business impacts include the cost of employee recruitment, training, attrition, etc., balanced by the returns of employee development, retention, and engagement.

-The SWOT team’s conclusions should be reported publically, and the results should be tracked, just as with any business plan.
+The SWOT team’s conclusions should be circulate throughout the organization, and the results should be tracked, just as with any business plan.

 Next, activate your SWAT (special weapons and tactics) team.
 You may need to deploy anything from focus groups and communication training to outside consultants and embedded change agents in each work group.
 The SWAT team’s content areas could include topics from job design and organizational structure as well as individual training, goal-setting, and measurement.
 The team should also address the internal environment, levels of engagement, and how individuals are feeling about their work, roles, and work groups.

-The SWAT team’s work findings should be very public so that both the expectations and outcomes are visible to everyone.
+The SWAT team’s findings and activities should also be shared, so that both the expectations and outcomes are visible to everyone.
 Showcasing positive changes will help encourage more of them.

 Who Wants to Play Our Game?